akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

-2. During the transition to the State of Alaska and/or a new contractor, the Contractor shall perform all necessary transition activities, including, but not limited to, continued full services to DPA; participation, at discretion of Alaska product team, in meetings with the State of Alaska or new contractor to effect a smooth transition and provide detailed information on the operation of all deliverables; training of new personnel (contractor or State)
+2. During the transition to the State of Alaska and/or a new contractor, the Contractor shall perform all necessary transition activities, including, but not limited to, continued full services to OCS; participation, at discretion of Alaska product team, in meetings with the State of Alaska or new contractor to effect a smooth transition and provide detailed information on the operation of all deliverables; training of new personnel (contractor or State)